 Wherever the volcano was situated, the winds and weather at that time back in 536 managed to force the volcanic plume all the way southeast across Europe and even into Asia, casting its spell of gloom as it “rolled through,” according to Kurbatov.

 Naturally, the researchers are not quite through, continuing their quest to locate more particles from whichever volcano it was in lakes in Europe and Iceland before they can confirm where it was situated and just why its eruption was so completely devastating.

 In 640, the ice shows that the economy had recovered to the point that silver was once again being smelted; lead ore containing silver had to be melted down to obtain the precious metal, so the lead particles showed that the economy had rebounded to a point.

 The rise of the merchant class as society rebounded

-Archaeologist Christopher Loveluck, from the University of Nottingham in the United Kingdom, believes that a second atmospheric lead spike, in the year 660, shows that there was a major infusion of silver into the emerging medieval economy.
+Archaeologist Christopher Loveluck, from the University of Nottingham in the United Kingdom believes that a second atmospheric lead spike in the year 660 is proof that there was a major infusion of silver into the emerging medieval economy.

 “We’ve entered a new era with this ability to integrate ultra–high-resolution environmental records with similarly high resolution historical records,” Loveluck explains in the article.
 “It’s a real game changer.”